Cate Uhe, President

 Bsc (Hons), Grad.
 Dip Ed, Dip Business Management, Dip Breastfeeding Management, Cert IV in Training & Assessment, Cert IV in Management (Frontline and Human Resources), Cert IV in Breastfeeding Education

+Cate has volunteered for ABA for over 30 years, across local, regional, branch, national and board levels, and within several states.
 Cate has very strong communication and project management skills and an extensive background in human resources and volunteer management through her work in the community sector as a manager.
-In addition she has many years of experience in training, coaching and mentoring.
+In addition, she has many years of experience in training, coaching and mentoring.

 BSc BDSc IBCLC Cert IV Breastfeeding Education